PythonArithmetic

 name: inputDataType0, type: Enum, default: output type

-Select the type of the input image 0.
+Defines the data type of the input image 0.
 Default is the output type.

 Values: